 Learning, understanding and healing history's scars

-The arts educators are seasoned performing musicians whose professional expertise and cultural sensitivity mobilize student engagement.
-They spend 3 to 5 days in each classroom creatively presenting colonial history, facilitating experiences that challenge stereotypes and prejudice, and capturing youth’s connection, experience and perspective through songs.
+The Darkspark multicultural team is comprised of Indigenous and non-Indigenous artists, arts educators and Elders.
+The lead facilitators are seasoned performing musicians whose dynamism and creativity, professional expertise and cultural sensitivity mobilize student engagement.
+They spend 3 to 5 days in each classroom teaching history curriculum in a manner that challenges stereotypes and prejudice, and capturing the student’s experience and perspective through songs.

-The aim of Darkspark’s Four Directions initiative is to stimulate understanding and a new relationship between Indigenous and non-Indigenous Peoples.
-Its vision is for all Canadians to hear and respect the long ignored perspective of Indigenous Peoples and actively invest in recovery and reconciliation.
+The aim of Darkspark’s Four Directions initiative is to stimulate understanding between Indigenous and non-Indigenous Peoples.
+Its vision is for Canadians to hear and respect the long-ignored perspectives of Indigenous Peoples and actively invest in recovery and reconciliation.

 "Darkspark's Four Directions program had such a positive influence, not only for the students, but also the school and the community of Potlotek.
 While students had some general knowledge of Mi'kmaq history, the songwriting project pushed students to learn more and to research their history."

 - Pam Basque, Grade 8 Teacher Mi'kmawey School - Potlotek, NS